First Autonomous State Limousine (2012)

-After testing iPhone, iPad and an eye-tracking device as possible user interfaces to maneuver our research car named “MadeInGermany”, we now also use Brain Power.
+After testing iPhone, iPad and an eye-tracking device as possible user interfaces to maneuver our research car named “MadeInGermany”, we also used Brain Power.
+MadeInGermany is controlled via the Emotiv EPOC Brain Machine Interface.
 The “BrainDriver” application is of course a demonstration and not roadworthy yet but on the long run human-machine interfaces like this could bare huge potential in combination with autonomous driving.
-For example when it comes to decide which way you want to take on a crossroad while the autonomous cab drives you home."Brain Driver" Gallery.
+For example when it comes to decide which way you want to take on a crossroad while the autonomous cab drives you home.

 In 2009 we presented the first iPhone remote controlled car worldwide – our autonomous car Spirit of Berlin.